lugocorp/sequence/README.md

 - [x] Share with Indigenous Game Devs group
 - [x] Rework on-screen text to make animations easier

+#### Redesign to be less convoluted
+- [x] Rework game data types into the new models
+- [ ] Rip out battle code and replace with generalized challenges
+- [ ] Add other new events
+- [ ] Clean up the code
+- [ ] Research and ask cultural consultants to help come up with character concepts, double check core gameplay

 #### Finishing it up
-- [ ] Clean up the code
-- [ ] Add other game events
+- [ ] Lock down art style and UI
 - [ ] Make sure all prelude/aftermath scenes flow well
 - [ ] Add sounds into the game (just to accentuate certain events)
+- [ ] Code the event progression algorithm
 - [ ] Throw in some game data
-- [ ] Code the event progression algorithm
 - [ ] Balance the game as needed
-- [ ] Prettify the event UI (especially character selection)
 - [ ] Add more items, abilities, enemies, etc
-- [ ] Research and ask cultural consultants to help come up with character concepts, double check core gameplay
 - [ ] Design character and monster graphics
 - [ ] Contact more consultants just to double check themes and designs